limx0/nautilus_talks/20220617/slides.md

 * Accounts → cash and margin
 * Positions → netting and hedging Order-Management-System, realised, unrealised pnls
 * Portfolio component → query positions, values
-* Persistence → every pieve of data and event (live and backtest) can be persisted automatically
+* Persistence → every piece of data, and every event (live and backtest) can be persisted automatically
 * CacheDatabase → store execution state (orders) and strategy state in-memory or Redis

 ---